Stabilizing Automorphisms of Quantum Affine Space: Introduction

 \section{Introduction}

-Determining the automorphism groups of algebras remains a challenging task, with difficulties even the case of commutative polynomial rings over fields.
-Consider, for example, Nagata's 1972 wildness conjecture on the automorphism group of $\CC[x_1, x_2, x_3]$ proved in 2004 by Shestakov and Umirbaev \cite{shestakov2004tame}, see also Kraft \cite{Kraft}.
+Determining the automorphism groups of algebras remains a challenging task, with difficulties even in the case of commutative polynomial rings over fields.
+Consider, for example, Nagata's 1972 wildness conjecture on the automorphism group of $\CC[x_1, x_2, x_3]$ proved in 2004 by Shestakov and Umirbaev \cite{shestakov2004tame}, see also Kraft~\cite{Kraft}.
 Recent attention has turned to automorphism groups of noncommutative algebras viewed as coordinate rings.
 We investigate the graded automorphism group of quantum affine spaces.
-These are finitely generated algebras with each pair of generators commuting up to a nonzero scalar; they are also known as skew (or quantum) polynomial rings.
+These are finitely generated algebras with each pair of generators commuting up to a nonzero scalar.

 The graded automorphisms of a quantum affine space $S_{\q}(V)$ give critical information on the ungraded automorphisms.
 Here $V\cong \k^n$ is the vector space spanned by generators over a field $\k$ and $\q$ is a matrix of quantum scalars recording the noncommutative multiplication.
-Often the group of all automorphisms $\Aut(S_{\q}(V))$ coincides with the group of graded automorphisms $\Aut_{\gr}(S_{\q}(V))$, see Ceken, Palmieri, Wang, and Zhang \cite[Section 3]{Ceken2016} and Yakimov \cite[Corollary~3.7]{Yakimov2014}.
+Often the group of all automorphisms $\Aut(S_{\q}(V))$ coincides with the group of graded automorphisms $\Aut_{\gr}(S_{\q}(V))$, see Ceken, Palmieri, Wang, and Zhang~\cite[Section~3]{Ceken2016} and Yakimov~\cite[Corollary~3.7]{Yakimov2014}.
 More generally, $\Aut(S_\q(V))$ is the semidirect product of the unipotent automorphisms $\Aut_{\uni}(S_{\q}(V))$ with $\Aut_{\gr}(S_{\q}(V))$ unless $\q$ contains a row of all $1$'s, see \cite[Lemma 3.2]{Ceken2016}.
-The groups $\Aut_{\gr}(S_{\q}(V))$ have been classified in low dimensions, see see Alev and Dumas \cite{alev1996rigidite} and Levandovskyy and Shepler \cite{LevandovskyyShepler}.
+The groups $\Aut_{\gr}(S_{\q}(V))$ have been classified in low dimensions, see see Alev and Dumas~\cite{alev1996rigidite} and Levandovskyy and Shepler~\cite{LevandovskyyShepler}.
 Explicit classifications in higher dimensions have been lacking.
-See also Alev and Chamarie \cite{AlC} and Artamonov and Wisbauer \cite{artamonov2001homological}.
+See also Alev and Chamarie~\cite{AlC} and Artamonov and Wisbauer \cite{artamonov2001homological}.